pr1csynth/ProcessingLiveJS/README.md

 # ProcessingLiveJS

-PLJS is a live Processing interpreter that use Javascript.
+PLJS is an interface between Processing and a always refreshed Javascript file.
+PLJS uses the Nashorn script engine to manipulate Java's objects.

 ![screenshot from 2016-08-22 13-30-57](https://cloud.githubusercontent.com/assets/321345/17853432/b05113ba-686c-11e6-92d0-bea08a830032.png)

 ## USAGE

-Simply download and run the [pljs.jar file](https://github.com/procsynth/ProcessingLiveJS/raw/master/dist/pljs.jar) and select a javascript file ([like the one in the example folder](https://raw.githubusercontent.com/procsynth/ProcessingLiveJS/master/examples/example.js), or at the bottom of this file).
+Simply download and run the [pljs.jar](https://github.com/procsynth/ProcessingLiveJS/raw/master/dist/pljs.jar) file and select a javascript file ([like the one in the example folder](https://raw.githubusercontent.com/procsynth/ProcessingLiveJS/master/examples/example.js), or at the bottom of this file).

 __THIS REQUIRE JAVA 8.__